KL4805/CrossTReS/README.md

 # CrossTReS
-This is the repo for paper "Selective Cross-City Transfer Learning for Traffic Prediction via Source City Region Re-Weighting", to appear in KDD 2022.
+This is the repo for paper "Selective Cross-City Transfer Learning for Traffic Prediction via Source City Region Re-Weighting", KDD 2022.

 ## Step 1: Data
 Go to `data` repo and unzip the `crosstres_data.zip` file.